DonghaoWu/MERN-Doc-V1/README-Folder/User-Authentication(part10-13)/12-Login-Redirect.md

 # MERN-Template(part 12)
 ## `Section: Frontend`(Login a user)

-### `Summary`: In this documentation, we login a new user in the front end form, and redirect to dashboard page.
+### `Summary`: In this documentation, we login a new user in the front end form, and redirect to home page.

 ### `RECAP:`